 In addition, the plaintiff must show that they have suffered or will suffer economic loss or disadvantage or personal injury.
 Economic loss includes emotional distress or the violation of a statutory or constitutional right caused by defendant’s actions.

 The section 51.9 protection against sexual harassment in business, service and professional relationships is a significant expansion of the protection against sexual harassment in Federal Title VII and the California Fair Employment & Housing Act.
 The California Supreme Court has confirmed that the legal analysis for determining whether a defendant’s conduct is sufficient to constitute sexual harassment is substantially the same for sexual harassment in professional and business relationships as it is for sexual harassment in the workplace.

-At Broderick Saleen, an experienced sexual harassment attorney can answer your questions about sexual harassment outside of work, and guide you on what your options are moving forward.
+At Broderick Law, an experienced sexual harassment attorney can answer your questions about sexual harassment outside of work, and guide you on what your options are moving forward.
 If you have been sexually harassed outside of work by a professional, such as a teacher, doctor, therapist, counselor, landlord, broker, accountant, lawyer, or financial advisor, talk to an attorney to get advice on what you should do to protect yourself and pursue your rights.
-Contact our office in Sacramento, California today to speak with sexual harassment lawyer Katrina Saleen at (916) 550-3092.
 Contact our office in Palo Alto, California today to speak with sexual harassment lawyer Timothy Broderick at (650) 857-9000.
 Our attorneys are here to protect and fight for sexual harassment victims across Northern California.